ahmed-kamal2004/drasi-core/examples/lib/with-mqtt-source/design.md

 The middleware will need the topic name, properties only.

 ### Middleware
+note: I think this part can be more optimized, after more going through the available options in the codebase and the communciation patterns between the middleware and the continous query.

 the middleware should implement this trait `SourceMiddleWare`
 ```rust
 #[async_trait]